PritK99/ML-Toolbox/Neural Networks/README.md

-# Neural Networks & Deep Learning
+# Neural Networks / Deep Learning / Multilayer Perceptrons

 <img src="../assets/img/neural networks.png" alt="neural networks">

 ## Introduction

-Neural Networks, also known as Multilayer Perceptrons (MLP), represent a type of supervised machine learning model.
-Neural Networks aim to capture non-linear relationships, in contrast to perceptrons, which function as linear classifiers.
+Neural Networks are a type of supervised machine learning model, which aim to capture non-linear relationships.
+This is in contrast to perceptrons, which function as linear classifiers.

-## Algorithm
+## Intuition

 The perceptron aims to learn a linear classifier represented by the equation `Wx + b`.
 In kernelization, the goal is to transform `x` into a higher-dimensional space `ϕ(x)`, making the data linearly separable.
 Thus, in kernelized perceptron, the equation becomes `W⋅ϕ(x) + b`.
 However, it is important to note that for `ϕ(x)`, we need to craft a well defined inner product.
 Thus we need to define a transformation and the algorithm learns the classifier.